benjie91/react-table-wrapper/README.md

 The rowData array should contain JSON objects that each represent a row in the table.

-The table determines what information is placed under each column by matching each key to the a header's accessor value.
+The table determines what information is placed under each column by matching each key to a header's accessor value.

 <br>

 ### Add Table to Page

-Once a ReactTable's data source has been created, it can be added to a page with this wrapper attached onto it.
+Once a ReactTable's data source has been created, it can be created with this wrapper attached to it and added to a page.

 #### Import the Component